tdolsen/getenv.ts/README.md

-# getenv
+# getenv.ts

-> Helper to get and typecast environment variables with TypeScript typing.
+> Helper to get and typecast environment variables with TypeScript.

 ## :warning: Alpha